 Tip 7: Diversify your speech

-No one likes a monotonous tone, accept it, and when you are explaining a process flow containing 40 steps, it might act as a perfect recipe for sound sleep for your attendees!
+No one likes a monotonous tone, so accept it.
+When you explain a process flow containing 40 steps, it might be the perfect recipe for sound sleep for your attendees!

-So, it would help if you learn to modulate and vary the pitch and tone of your voice.
+So, it would help if you learned to modulate and vary the pitch and tone of your voice.
 While speaking longer sentences, lower your pitch in the middle and raise it at the ends to assert and emphasize important points.
-Also, vary the rate or speed of your flow – be fast when you repeat something, and be slow when covering an intricate concept.
+Also, vary the rate or speed of your flow—be fast when you repeat something and slow when covering an intricate concept.

 Tip 8: Move your body strategically